miraland-labs/miraland/docs/src/proposals/blockstore-rocksdb-compaction.md

 monotonically increasing over time.
 Experimental results from the single node 100m slots insertion indicate the proposed solution can insert 185k shred/s, which is ~2.25x faster than current design that inserts 82k shreds/s.
-Experimental results from Mainnet-Beta also shows that the proposed FIFO-based solution can achieve same task with 33% fewer disk writes compared to the current design.
+Experimental results from Mainnet also shows that the proposed FIFO-based solution can achieve same task with 33% fewer disk writes compared to the current design.